21st – 27th of September

 How can you REUSE to live a zero-waste lifestyle?

-By reusing you will reduce the amount of waste that will go to landfill and stop need of the production process for new items.
+By reusing you will reduce the amount of waste that will go to landfills and stop the need for the production process for new items.
 I find reusing the most satisfying of them all as you can get creative, share new ideas and know this ‘rubbish’ has a purpose if you put your mind to it.

 The big one!
 RECYCLE – If you have no other use or home for it, recycle it.